DARPAI/.github/profile/README.md

 Have questions?
 Join the discussion in our [community forum](https://github.com/orgs/DARPAI/discussions).
 ## About

-DARP is an open source project that extends the Model Context Protocol created by [Anthropic, PBC.](https://anthropic.com).
+DARP is an open source project that extends the Model Context Protocol created by [HighKey](https://highkey.ai).